wharton/automagic-rest/README.md

 After running the build command, you should have a directory created that you defined as `path` (or overrode with `get_root_python_path()`) that contains models, serializers, and a `urls.py` file.
 Include the `urls.py` file with a route from your Django project, and you should be able to visit the Django REST Framework browsable API.

 ## Release Notes

+### 0.2.0

+* Refactored to use a generic serializer created on the fly.
+This is potentially a breaking change if you overrode the `get_serializer` method of the `build_data_models` command.
+    * This has been replaced by a view method called `get_serializer_class_name`.
+    * The serializer is now built on-the-fly rather than by the code generator.

 ### 0.1.2